 But lack of sleep takes a heavy toll—beyond simply making us tired.
 Our bodies and minds rely on sleep to recover from the day, and when we don’t get enough of it, it affects our concentration, memory, energy levels, mood, and overall health.

 It’s time to wake up to the facts and accept that sleep is not a luxury we all wish we could get more of.
-It is essential to our overall well-being and should be prioritized.
+It is essential to our overall well-being, and if you want "feeling great" to be a more regular part of your reality, it should be prioritized.

 The good news is that for most of us, improving our sleep is a simple matter of improving our habits.
 Before you make any drastic changes, make sure you’re following these sleep tips to ensure you’re giving yourself your best chance to catch the zzzz’s you need.